Interview with Heather Douglas from Oscar Astoria + Rabbits and Hatters

 I look back to teaching in Korea as a dream come true—the hours, the respect from society and students and the light work-load.
 My biggest complaints about teaching in Korea stemmed from lack of feedback (I rarely got any feedback on my work and I’m very goal oriented), there was no substitute system (I felt I could never take a sick day and as a teacher sometimes you just need a day off), and no seniority system (I was not rewarded for staying more than 1 year) and had to work with a lot of other foreigners who abused the freedom of the job and took advantage by sneaking out early or just showing kids movies—things that frustrated me to no end and made all foreign teachers look bad to Koreans.

 When I came back to the states, I was ecstatic to be around serious teacher colleagues, but over time I found the work load of the job absolutely unsustainable.
 I was working close to 80 hours a week the first year and made a little less than $2,000 a month (with a Masters!).
-I never had money left over out of my paycheck (if not for my husband I wouldn’t have survived as rent was at least 50% of my paycheck) my personal life had all but evaporated.
+Because I never had money left over out of my paycheck (if not for my husband I wouldn’t have survived as rent was at least 50% of my paycheck) my personal life had all but evaporated.

 I was always tired, stressed and poor.
 When I was in Korea, we were very comfortable.
-I made about $2,200 a month in Korea but ALL of my expenses except food were paid.
-I had about $2,000 take home pay!
+I made about $2,200 a month in Korea but ALL of my expenses except food were paid and I had about $2,000 take home pay!
 I had never had that in my working life.
 We not only saved money, but we went on many trips both international and weekend trips to Seoul and I came home with a big pension as well.

 I also found many American parents to be downright abusive to teachers.
 It shocked me after coming from Korea where parents are wonderfully respectful and thankful.
 Not only do American teachers receive little or no thanks from a society that seriously undervalues teachers, but it was mind-blowing to handle rude parents who never stopped to realize that I was giving hours and hours of my personal time (unpaid) to help their child succeed.